jessamyn27/Portfolio-React/README.md

 # Portfolio-React

-#### Created a Personal Portfolio Websiteusing react, express, css and responsve techniques like flexbox, @media and css selectors
+#### Created a Personal Portfolio Website using react, express, css and responsve techniques like flexbox, @media and css selectors

 ## Table of Contents